Just overheard near my desk: “Mike, do you want to split a protein bar?” If Mike says ‘yes,’ we can never be friends.

 I consider it a violation on par with physical and/or sexual assault when a coworker approaches my desk to use my trash can and walks away without a single word.

-I’m pretty sure I could choke to death on a piece of fruit in my cubicle and no one would notice for several days.
+I’m pretty sure I could choke to death on a piece of fruit in my cubicle and no one would notice for at least 24 hours.
 No one at work even says “bless you” when I sneeze.

-Fashion faux pas should be a prosecutable offense.
-I.E., penitentiaries should be filled with middle management who tuck their iZod golf shirts into their stone-washed jeans.
+Fashion faux pas should be a prosecutable offense, and penitentiaries filled with middle management who tuck their iZod golf shirts into their stone-washed denim jeans.

 I enjoy catching people staring at my twitching right eyelid during meetings.